 the BBC Singers were on luminous form– The Daily Telegraph, April 2015

-Based at the BBC’s Maida Vale Studios, the BBC Singers also give regular free concerts at St Paul’s Knightsbridge, as well as regularly appearing at major festivals across the UK and beyond.
+Based at the BBC’s Maida Vale Studios, the choir also gives free performances at St Paul’s Knightsbridge and other venues, including earlier this autumn, a concert programmed by Associate Composer Judith Weir.
+The BBC Singers also make regular appearances at major festivals across the UK and beyond.

-This world-class ensemble is committed to sharing its enthusiasm and creative expertise through its nationwide outreach programme.
+The world-class ensemble is committed to sharing its enthusiasm and creative expertise through a nationwide outreach programme.
 This includes frequent collaborations with schoolchildren, youth choirs and the amateur choral community, as well as with the professional composers, singers and conductors of tomorrow.